1. Why is Philips Respironics recalling certain devices?

 7. Should I bring back my Philips Respironics device into one of your clinics for repair/replacement?

-Since we do not yet have instructions from Philips Respironics, we would request that our patients and clients wait for the repair/replacement program to be launched and instructions from Respiratory Therapy Specialists Inc. before bringing any equipment to our clinics.
+Since we do not yet have specific instructions from Philips Respironics, we would request that our patients and clients wait for the repair/replacement program to be launched and instructions from Respiratory Therapy Specialists Inc. before bringing any equipment to our clinics.

 We have already initiated the process by registering the serial numbers of our patients and clients’ affected devices serial numbers on Philips Respironics dedicated platform.
 We will update our website and inform our patients and clients once further instructions are communicated by Philips Respironics.